 Leave a comment

-I Found God today in forgiving young ladies.
+I Found God today in a beautiful story of forgiveness.

 Leave a comment

-I Found God today in a beautiful explanation of the wisdom of Heaven.
+I Found God today enjoying a beautiful day.

 Leave a comment